Cortex XSOAR Transform Language (DT)

 The code snippet 'URL(val.Data && val.Data == obj.Data)'

-will look for entries in the context whose name found under "Data" are the same.
-If it finds a match, it will update the existing context, If it does not, it will create a new entry in the context because it views the entry as "unique" to the existing values.
+will look for entries in the Context whose name found under "Data" are the same.
+If it finds a match, it will update the existing Context, If it does not, it will create a new entry in the Context because it views the entry as "unique" to the existing values.

 #